 - Sustainable and Inclusive Business Activities: Unlike vague notions of good citizenship or Corporate Social Responsibility (CSR), Sustainable and Inclusive Business Activities (SIBA) harness the power of business to address contextual gaps and inefficiencies as a natural extension of core business and maintain long-term growth -- creating stronger communities and future customers in the process.
 Through research into the barriers and the incentives to SIBA, the Institute hopes to provide insight and leadership into how business can begin to move the needle when it comes to inclusive business.

 - The Fletcher Inclusion Forum: Each year, a broad group of academics, students, public and private practitioners and investors, and central bankers convene to assess whether the gains made in accessing previously unbanked customers is accomplishing its desired impact of poverty eradication and increased wellbeing.
-This year’s Forum, The Inclusive City, explore the convergent experience of urban life and the promise this new landscape may hold for fresh approaches to market development and service delivery.
+This year’s Forum, “Inclusion, Inc." will draw upon IBGC’s ongoing research in Sustainable and Inclusive Business Activities (SIBA) focusing on key barriers and common issues to inclusive business at scale in emerging and developed markets.

 - Custom Research: The Inclusive Growth program also supports customized research initiatives, with particular focus on Inclusive Business, commercial microfinance, savings-led financial services, regulatory policy, alternative payment systems, and social enterprise.